lammps/lammps/doc/src/Tools.rst

 michele.ceriotti at gmail.com, to interface to a variety of molecular dynamics codes.

-i-PI is now available via PyPi using the pip package manager at: https://pypi.org/project/ipi/
+i-PI is now available via PyPI using the pip package manager at: https://pypi.org/project/ipi/

 Here are the commands to set up a virtual environment and install